Updated: Apr 23

 But I’ve since come to understand more about the TCK phenomenon, now that I’ve returned to the land of my birth.
 I’m clearly an expat, my T-shirts are weird, but I’m also a bona fide citizen of this country.
 This is not a normal combination.
 I’m not even a residente não habitual because the Portuguese embassy refused to grant me a residency visa.
 They said I was still a citizen.
 They were right.
 My birth certificate somehow made it through the Salazar dictatorship when the PIDE secret service guys followed my father and the other American missionaries around Portugal, made it through the Revolução dos Cravos (the Carnation Revolution) when Celeste Caeiro placed red and white carnations in the muzzles of the soldiers' guns, made it through the contra-revolução that subdued the excess socialist joy following the deadly repressive regime, and then made it through all the confusion of joining the União Europeia ... until someone (who?) carefully entered the details of my old purple mimeographed and green-stamped birth certificate into the current government computer system.
 Ironically, since my christened name is Jewel, and since my citizenship ID must follow my birth name, I am now after an entire lifetime as Joia trying to learn how to sign this strange name.
 (Portuguese friends, exclaiming the traditional ai que joinha! when greeting a baby, were no doubt surprised to learn from my parents that this was, indeed, my name.
 It was not on the list of Salazar-approved baby names.
 Nonetheless, Joia stuck.)

 So earlier I minimized the significance of TCKs because military brats and diplomat kids had no idea what it is like to have your passport culture not only be considered dominant in terms of being the obviously superior colonial culture, but also to have that same culture be considered the one and only Way, Truth, and Life in an absolutist, evangelical sense.
 I responded to the TCK concept pretty much like I responded to the Biblical Job: that's all you're dealing with?
-Because to me Job was a total pussy—forgive the sexism but no other English term quite fits.
-All Job had to do was sit in the fucking desert and lose things!
-He didn’t have to act as if nothing happened, he didn’t have to keep getting up each day to go to work, teach classes, pay bills, raise kids, he didn't have to soldier on regardless of what had just been inhumanly amputated or mutilated.
+Because to me Job was a lightweight—all he had to do was sit in the desert and lose things!
+Okay, forgive my insensitivity...but he didn’t have to act as if nothing happened, he didn’t have to keep getting up each day to go to work, teach classes, pay bills, raise kids, he didn't have to soldier on regardless of what had just been inhumanly amputated or mutilated.
 He wouldn't last two seconds in my life, as a black woman said about someone (actually anyone).

-I know missionary kids who either remained within the evangelical bubble when their families returned to the States or they rebelled against it.
+I watched as missionary kids returned to the US, most either remaining within the evangelical bubble or rebelling against it.
 I did neither, an option generally ignored by True Believers.
-The false dichotomy is considered sacrosanct: you are with us or against us.
+This false dichotomy is, however, considered sacrosanct: you are either with us or against us.
 You either sign the Wheaton creed and pledge never to smoke, drink, dance, and play cards, or you gleefully engage in these activities and flaunt said behavior directly in the pious faces of your horrified relatives.
-The idea that you were never part of that belief system to begin with, and thus not impressed by its magically constructed symmetrical opposite, is not on the checklist.
+The idea that you were never part of that belief system to begin with, and thus not impressed by its magically construed opposite, is not on the checklist.

 21 SEPTEMBER 2018